A Survey of Neutrino Flavor Models and the Neutrinoless Double Beta Decay Funnel: Expressions for the elements of the mass matrix

 We see that the Majorana phases depend on the value of Dirac CP phase in the PMNS matrix contained in matrix elements $U_{\mu i}$, $i\in[1,3]$, $U_{\tau 1},~U_{\tau 2}$.
 Furthermore, from eq.~\eqref{eq:massratioSR} we see that the ratios of the neutrino masses depend on the values of the matrix elements.
-With the known values for the mass splittings we obtain a lower bound on the lightest mass depending on which matrix elements are zero.
+With the known values for the mass splittings, we obtain a lower bound on the lightest mass, depending on which matrix elements are zero.

 From these expressions we see that there is no one-to-one correspondence between mass eigenvalues and observables in experiments.
 This means that only with a combination of measurements (i.e.~different oscillation channels and an observation of neutrinoless double beta decay) one can reconstruct the neutrino mass matrix.
-This situation is similar considering only one measurement at oscillation experiments.
+This situation is similar to considering only one measurement at oscillation experiments.
 In one channel one is only sensitive to a certain combination of parameters.
 Only a combination of measurements can tell us the values of the mixing angles.

-Also for absolute neutrino mass measurements like from KATRIN or cosmology and neutrinoless double beta decay one is left with one measurement of one combination of parameters assuming no prior knowledge of the results from other experiments one can therefore predict something for oscillation experiments as well.
-In reality, we have already measurements from oscillations such that predictions from a absolute mass measurement do not contribute new knowledge for oscillation experiments.
+In addition, for absolute neutrino mass measurements such as from KATRIN or cosmology and neutrinoless double beta decay we are left with one measurement of one combination of parameters assuming no prior knowledge of the results from other experiments; one can therefore predict something for oscillation experiments as well.
+In reality, we already have measurements from oscillations such that predictions from an absolute mass measurement do not contribute new knowledge for oscillation experiments.